mochi-hpc-experiments/colza-experiments/cori/vtk/README.md

 sbatch --nodes 48 grayscott-strong.sbatch mona 408
 ```

-Similarly, if the log dir is `logs-41462947`
+Similarly, if the log dir is `logs-41462947`,

-we can extract the execution time by :
+one can extract the execution time by using the `parse-mb-exec-time.py`
+script as follows.

 ```
 $ python3 parse-mb-exec-time.py logs-41462947
 client_file:  logs-41462947/gs-strong.clients.41462947.out
   0: rank 0 execution time 58.11
   0: rank 0 execution time 46.7291